cooldude5236/ClearPath/README.md

-This is our submission for Florida TSA State 2026 Submission 2-1016-1.
+This is our submission for  TSA Nationals 2026 Submission 2-1016-1.